[Our Alaska Blog] [Maps & Places to Go] [Places to Stay] [Travel Tips & Resources]

 Now remember this is bear country and whenever recreating you should be prepared for an unexpected encounter.
 We always carried our bear spray with us but it was always a hassle.
 I didn’t know about these bear spray carriers until our return but will be buying a pair for upcoming trip back in 2019.
 These can conveniently hold a can of bear spray as well as your cellphone.
 Perfect for hikes in the outdoors.
 I cant tell you how many times I accidentally dropped my bear spray and this would have eliminated this problem from the start.
-The GRIZ Scat Belt can be found in several different colors on Amazon starting at $44.43 and can be found on their website at www.scatbelt.com.
+The GRIZ Scat Belt can be found in several different colors starting at $34.95 and can be found on their website at www.scatbelt.com.
 Be sure to enter our COUPON CODE: “RV25” for 25% off your purchase!

 And if you plan to spend any time in the woods bear spray is highly recommended.
 Keep in mind if traveling through Canada the bear spray must say “for wildlife protection”.
 Pepper Spray is illegal in Canada and anything that says to defend against humans is not allowed.
 Guard Alaska Bear Spray is the only bear repellent registered with the EPA as a repellent for ALL bearsEnvironmentally safe – Does not contain flammable or ozone depleting substancesFogger delivery system to quickly engulf bear’s face for maximum effectivenessSix years of intensive testing in Alaska wilds – Maximum strength 1.34% total capsaicinoid formula9 ounce (255 Grams) UltraMag shotgun size – E-Z Access Firemaster Actuator – 15-20 feet firing range.
 Guard Alaska Bear Spray is what we recommend and it can be found on Amazon for $28.95 at: http://amzn.to/2FG9jhE.